lanl/SEPIA/docs/quickstart.rst

 ^^^^^^^^^^^

 For multivariate outputs, Sepia uses basis functions to reduce the problem dimensionality.
-Basis functions must be set up to represent the `y` values (done by principal components analysis), and optionally, a second set of basis functions may be set up to represent model discrepancy (systematic difference between simulation and observation data).
+Basis functions must be set up to represent the `y` values (done by principal components analysis, or PCA), and optionally, a second set of basis functions may be set up to represent model discrepancy (systematic difference between simulation and observation data).

 These are set up as follows::